 Global distribution of n-butane (n-C4H10) from 2005- March 2015.

 Global distribution of i-pentane (i-C5H12) from 2005- March 2015.

 Global distribution of n-pentane (n-C5H12) from 2005- March 2015.

 Data Products and Policy Back to Top

 After completion of all calibration and quality control steps, final data are reported to the NOAA GMD data portal and from there they are released to the World Data Centre of Greenhouse Gases in Tokyo approximately 18-24 months after sample collection.
+Data are in the process of being submitted to the World Data Center for Reactive Gases, hosted by EBAS in Norway.
+Progress on the submission can be viewed here.
 Data from this program are for public use in scientific research.
 We request that the Program Principal Investigator (D. Helmig) be contacted to discuss intentions to utilize these data in scientific publication for possible consideration of co-authorship.

 Publications Resulting From This Program Back to Top